anaclumos/extracranial/Research/pages/Sudden Rise of Bondee.md

 ![[6B42A0.png]]

 **What's up Button**.
 Next to the avatars chilling at the Townhall, there is a What's up button.
 It sends your friend a notification to snap a photo of yourself or your surroundings and send it to you.
 It's basically like Snapchat, but the difference is that you don't have that initial mental barrier of starting a conversation —- I found myself tapping that button way more often when checking out status updates on the Townhall.
-Sometimes, a single [[UIUX]] makes a huge difference.
+Sometimes, a single [[UI and UX]] makes a huge difference.

 ![[9B0752.png]]